david-mov/david-mov/README.md

 - Frontend built with React, React Router, Redux and CSS Modules.
 - Backend built with NodeJS, Express, Sequelize and PostgreSQL.
 - Some features: pagination, searches, orders and filters, controlled form to add and/or associate a tourist activity to one or more countries, etc.

+**Full-Stack Teaching Assistant** <br />
+*Bootcamp Pre Course Assistant (Henry Hero)  for Full-Stack Development Students* <br />
+- Guide students in the first steps of the course
+- Assist to solve exercises vía Slack
+- Live lectures to students
+- Propose ideas to improve the Bootcamp processes